weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Introduction

 With Weave Flux every developer on your team makes app changes and deploys it to a Kubernetes cluser in the cloud with a simple `git push`.
-Because Flux maintains a best practices approach by version controlling the cluster configuration files (Kubernetes manifests) as you go along, and automatically modifies Kubernetes manifests to include all pushed versions of the app's Docker images, code changes can be made more rapidly and are also less error-prone.
+Because Flux maintains a best practices approach by version controlling the cluster configuration files (Kubernetes manifests) as you go along, and by automatically modifying them to include all pushed versions of the app's Docker images, code changes can be made more rapidly and are also less error-prone.

 Flux does this by: